Grix

 Nesting

-your browser to see the effect of the responsive on this.
-The higher grix will put the right column under the left one because of
+browser to see the effect of the responsive on this.
+The higher grix will put the right column under the left one

 breakpoint.